ufieeehw/IEEE2015/xmega/README.txt

 Message topics are defined in types.h.
- -Message topics are broken into 4 groups, based on the data requirements of each message (0,1,2, or N byte data packages) -The last 16 values in each group are reserved for error codes (can be more if needed) -To subscribe to a message topic, create a function and add it to the list in table.c -Your function must accept only a message pointer as an argument, and must return an integer error code (OK is the norm)
+ -Message topics are broken into 4 groups, based on the data requirements of each message (0,1,2, or N byte data packages) -The last 16 values in each group are reserved for error codes (can be more if needed) -To subscribe to a message topic, create a function and add it to the lists in table.c and types.h (use the same value please)
+   -Your function must accept only a message pointer as an argument, and must return an integer error code (OK is the norm)

 ALWAYS free the memory when done reading a message, and make sure to use calloc() when creating a new message.